 also by shifting dish weight ratios towards vegetables more than meat.

-combinations and dishes, and we are keen to use this to create a menu where the vegetarian options are
+flavours, and we are keen to use this to create a menu where the vegetarian options are centre pieces of the menu rather than "an option for vegetarians".